bitaculous/assetify/README.md

 @import normalize
 ```

-which includes the “Default package”.
+which includes the default package.

 Or import only specific parts: